-Lesotho Medical Insurance
+Lesotho Health Insurance

-The administration of the country’s health care services is performed by the Health Service Areas (HSA).
-The country is broken into a number of Health Service Areas each with a centralised referral hospital, responsible for the maintenance and operation of village health centres and clinics that are manned by nurses and nurse practitioners.
-There are over 5000 volunteer community health care workers located in villages across Lesotho.
-Health care centres and clinics offer immunization services, family planning consultation, and ante and post natal care, along with primary medical services.
-There are three district hospitals situated in Mukhontlong, Berea and Qacha’s Nek.
+The administration of the country’s healthcare services is performed by the Health Service Areas (HSA).
+The country is broken into a number of Health Service Areas; each with a centralized referral hospital, responsible for the maintenance and operation of village health centers and clinics that are manned by nurses and nurse practitioners.
+There are over 5,000 volunteer community healthcare workers located in villages across Lesotho.
+Healthcare centers and clinics offer immunization services, family planning consultation, and pre and postnatal care, along with primary medical services.
+There are three district hospitals situated in Mokhotlong, Berea, and Qacha’s Nek.

 In 1996, Maseru Private Hospital was opened in Thetsane where local and South African medical professionals consult and operate.
 The facilities at the hospital consist of a 24-hour casualty and emergency department and maternity department.

 A Flying Doctor Service and Partners In Health, are the sole providers of healthcare to nearly 200,000 people living in rural mountainous areas.
 Single-engine Cessna planes are specially fitted with stretchers and first aid kits in order to transport patients comfortably.
 A team of up to six passengers flies to outlining clinics every three weeks.
 The team consists of a doctor, a public health nurse, a pharmacy technician, and a dentist.
 The Mission Aviation Fellowship (MAF) supplies the pilots and helps to cover some of the costs.

 Lesotho maintains an emergency ambulance service that can be contacted by dialing 121; however, this ambulance service is not always reliable.
 Before traveling to Lesotho’s remote areas, it is advisable to obtain international health insurance with one of the world’s leading insurance companies that operate in Lesotho to ensure timely and smooth evacuation in case you’ll need it.